xyhp915/logseq-fenced-code-plus/README.md

 ### Supported syntax types

 - [x] [mermaid](https://mermaid-js.github.io/mermaid/#/)
-- [ ] 🧑‍💻 which type do you want?
-Just make a [PR](https://github.com/xyhp915/logseq-fenced-code-plus/pulls)!
+- [ ] 🧑‍💻 which type do you want to support?
+Feel free to make your [request](https://github.com/xyhp915/logseq-fenced-code-plus/issues/new)!

 ### Licence